 - Mix the flour, salt and baking powder.
 Add half to the batter through a sieve or colander and mix it in using folding motions.
 Repeat with the other half.
 Always be careful not to leave flour at the bottom of the bowl where it tends to sink.

 - Mix in the evaporated milk and vanilla essence using folding motions with a spatula.

-- Put the dough into 180ml ramekins or a 20x30cm mould and take to a preheated oven at 180C for 20-30min or until you can insert a stick at the center and it comes out clean.
+- Pour the batter into a 20x30cm/8x12in baking dish or pan bake in a preheated oven at 180°C/350℉ for 20-30min or until you can insert a stick at the centre and it comes out clean.

 For the 3 milks

-- Mix them and add to the cake while it's hot.
+- Mix them and pour them onto the cake as soon as it comes out of the oven.
 This is really important to maximize absorption.

-- Let cool to room temperature and take to the fridge for at least 4 hours or ideally overnight to give the flavours time to mix blend in and also the colder it is the nicer it becomes 🙂
+- Let cool to room temperature and refrigerate for at least 4 hours or ideally overnight to give the flavours time to develop.

 To garnish (right before serving)

 - Whip the cream with the icing sugar until fluffy.

 - Garnish with the whipped cream and fruit of your choice.
 The nicest thing is to use fruit that have a bit of acidity like mangoes, peaches and berries.